The-Marcy-Lab-School/marcy-curriculum-docs/mod-5-servers/8-model-view-controller.md

 ![The view sends requests with user inputs to the controller with updates the model.
 New data is returned to the controller which sends that data in a response to the view.](./img/8-model-view-controller/mvc-diagram.png)

-This architecture pattern organizes our code into three distinct pieces:
+This architecture pattern organizes our code into three distinct "layers"":

-* The **Models** are responsible for storing and managing the data of an application.
+* The **Model** layer is responsible for storing and managing the data of an application.
 They provide an interface (a set of methods) for interacting with that data in a predictable manner.
-* The **Views** are responsible for rendering the data of an application.
+* The **View** layer is responsible for rendering the data of an application.
 They provide user-interfaces with buttons, forms, and other components that allow the user to see and request changes to the data.
-* The **Controllers** are responsible for managing interactions between the views and models.
+* The **Controller** layer is responsible for managing interactions between the views and models.
 They process user inputs from the views, invoke the appropriate methods of the models, and send response back to the views to be updated.

 {% hint style="info" %}
 Often times, it can be hard to implement your application such that it strictly adheres to any one framework or architecture.
 Keep in mind that architectures like MVC present an ideal to strive for, not a strict pattern that must be followed at all times.